johnwcowan/r7rs-work/TallyCowan.md

 Returns a newly allocated histogram with no observations.
 It will have sufficient bins to count observations from *low* (inclusive) to *high* (exclusive) with the specified *width*.
 Observations that fall on a bin boundary are always placed in the higher bin.
-There are two additional bins for observations lower than *low* and higher than *high*.
+There are two additional bins for observations less than *low* and greater than or equal to *high*.
 The calling conventions are the same as for tallies.

 ## Generators